 For a B2B marketing plan, you will attempt to influence notably smaller groups than when doing a b2c plan.
 This is because there will be lesser prospects as compared to that of a consumer market.
 Also, the communication channels will become different.
 Email and personal meetings will be more important for a B2B business plan.

 Who is listening

-There can be a number of things that is common for B2B and b2c but audience is one factor which will be starkingly different.
-For a B2B customer, there will be a professional role as an employee or as an entrepreneur and the planning must be done accordingly.
+There can be a number of things that are common for B2B and b2c but the audience is one factor that will be strikingly different.
+For a B2B customer, there will be a professional role as an employee or as an entrepreneur, and the planning must be done accordingly.
 It is not necessary to make a big and diverse presentation.
-A small successful with your campaign can also work.
-However for a b2c business, you need to have an alternative where you can attract and engage the emotions of the customers.
+A small success with your campaign can also work.
+However, for a b2c business, you need to have an alternative where you can attract and engage the emotions of the customers.

 Choosing the right word